Mehak-1604/Weather-Forecasting-using-python/README.md

 The app allows users to enter any city or location, fetch current weather data using a Weather API, display the temperature, weather description (e.g., cloudy, sunny) and view results in a clean and user-friendly GUI.

  Features:
-Real-time weather updates
+Real-time weather updates,
-User-friendly GUI interface
+User-friendly GUI interface,
-API integration for live weather data
+API integration for live weather data,
 Displays Temperature and Weather type/condition

 Working: User inputs the location (city name), API request is sent to fetch current weather data and Response is parsed and shown on the GUI